mfansler/TidyGEO/TidyGEO/help_docs/FAQ.md

 * __What is a series?__
     + GEO is a database of experiments that scientists have uploaded to share publicly.
 One of the ways the experiments are organized is in a Series.
 A Series is a set of experiments that are closely related.
 They often pertain to a specific study.
 If you visit the page for any GEO Series, you can find a link to PubMed where the study has been published.
+* __How long should a series take to load?__
+    + Normally, a series loads in under 10 minutes.
+The largest ones may take to 45-90 minutes to load.
+If the series takes over 10 minutes to load, it is likely too large for TidyGEO to handle.
+You may consider using the <a href="https://bioconductor.org/packages/release/bioc/html/GEOquery.html" target="_blank">GEOquery R package</a> to handle the series instead.
 * __What does "Trouble establishing connection to GEO.
 Please try again later" mean?__
     + Your GEO ID is likely in the right format, but it doesn't exist on GEO.
     + Try searching for that dataset on <a href="https://www.ncbi.nlm.nih.gov/gds/" target="_blank">GEO</a> to see if it actually exists.
 If you're sure it does, try refreshing the app.